Tonkinese Cat Indoor Living Guide

 Tonkinese cats with high energy levels are active and playful, requiring lots of interactive toys, climbing structures, and daily play sessions to stay happy indoors.

-With a typical weight of 6-12 lbs and lifespan of 12-16 yrs, the Tonkinese requires thoughtful care tailored to their specific breed characteristics.
+Plan for 6-12 lbs of animal and 12-16 yrs of companionship with a Tonkinese; the breed-specific care considerations are the kind it pays to read up on before day one.
 What makes the Tonkinese remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Enrichment & Play

 What makes the Tonkinese remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.
-Tonkineses with high energy levels need consistent outlets for their drive and enthusiasm.
+If you own Tonkinese, plan on steady daily outlets for their energy; the breed's drive is real, and the alternatives to channeling it are worse.

 - Size: medium (6-12 lbs)